 The next level up, three of these small clusters are organized into a medium sized cluster, which Nvidia calls a pod, like this:

 To make the pod, a 216 port EDR InfiniBand director switch is used to make another tier in the fat tree network and to cross-couple the three sets of racks to each other.

 These pods are then replicated and linked by much larger modular switches in the third tier of the fat tree network, in this case using a 324-port EDR InfiniBand director switch, like this:

 The picture above of the next-gen Saturn 4 shows four rows of 22 racks each with a total of 528 systems, and this picture does not map well physically to what is talked about in the Nvidia presentation unless the pods are created across six rows (meaning we cannot see them all), not side by side within rows where there are clearly 11 racks in a half row.
 Something is funky, and we are not sure what.
 We suspect that since the Saturn V upgrade is not yet fully installed, this is an error by a graphic artist, who mean to put 24 racks in a row and 12 racks in a half row.
 Then it all works as it should.

 Rogers explained some of the “a-ha” moments in building the Saturn V systems at Nvidia.
 While HPC expertise can help, even with this, the similarities are limited.
 You pod things differently for AI workloads based on the scalability of the machine learning frameworks.
 If you want to drive optimal performance, then the power density cannot be too high, at least not for the air-cooled datacenter that Nvidia appears to be using.
-Moreover, for machine learning workloads at Nvidia, the datasets are anywhere from tens of thousands to millions of objects, which adds up to terabytes of storage on the Saturn V machines, and the reach cache on those flash drives is particularly important for machine learning performance even if it makes no difference for Linpack.
+Moreover, for machine learning workloads at Nvidia, the datasets are anywhere from tens of thousands to millions of objects, which adds up to terabytes of storage on the Saturn V machines, and the read cache that those flash drives gives to nodes is particularly important for machine learning performance even if it makes no difference for Linpack.